-At Intel, we strive to be an asset to the communities around the world where we live and work.
-We value our neighbouring communities here in North Kildare, the home of our main campus in Ireland, and we are excited to launch the third year of the Pride of Place competition.
-Please note that the application process for this program is now closed.
+At Intel, we strive to be an asset to our local communities and value our neighbouring towns here in North Kildare, the home of our main campus in Ireland.
+For a number of years we have supported our local towns through the Intel® Pride of Place competition and we are excited to announce the launch of the sixth year of this community initiative.

-The Intel® Pride of Place competition is about the enrichment of the lives of people in our local communities of Leixlip, Celbridge, and Maynooth.
-We want to hear your ideas to help improve your organisation while also benefitting your local community.
-To do this we are asking your organisation to submit an idea for a project in the community.
-Share your idea and explain why it deserves to receive funding from Intel Ireland and how it will enrich the lives of people in your community.
+The Intel® Pride of Place competition is about supporting projects that enrich the lives of people in our local communities of Leixlip, Celbridge, and Maynooth.
+The competition invites people to share their project ideas to help improve local organisations while also benefitting the local community more broadly.
+To enter the competition, simply share your idea and explain why it deserves to receive funding from Intel Ireland and how this idea will enrich the lives of people in your community.

 A community project is any idea from an individual or collaborative enterprise that would benefit your local community.
 Your idea could be anything from encouraging biodiversity in your town or school, to restoring a community area, or supporting an existing club who’d like to expand their services.
 The most important aspect of the project is that directly improves your community.

 Maynooth Tidy Towns won the POP award for their smart bins project with real-time information.
 This means the Waste Collection companies are notified when the bins are full.
 Run by Solar Powered Batteries, the bins are only emptied when they’re full.
 This cuts down on collection runs.

 This Committee won a POP award for their “Celbridge Naturally” Project.
 The project highlights and creates an appreciation of the biodiversity in Celbridge through two biodiversity boards in the area.
 One is a wildlife information board while the other is river specific.